Krushnatawri18/My-Learnings/15-js-basics-II/js basics-II notes.md

 // Implicit Coercion - If any of the operand is string and operator is '+' then Js will concatenate console.log("5" + 1);
 console.log(1 + "5");
-console.log("5" - 1); // here "5" will be converted into 5 cause operator '-' does only subtraction thing
+console.log("5" - 1); // here "5" will be converted into 5 because '-' operator does only subtraction thing

 console.log('5' == 5,
     false == 0,  // true → false is coerced to number 0